"I feel tremendous guilt. I think we have created tools that are ripping apart the social fabric of how society works."

 On the podcast, Chamath explained his conversion: "I had misjudged him.
 He is charismatic, he's intellectually sharp, and he's funny.
 And when you put that together, he can engage an audience for a long time and be totally extemporaneous."

 Notice what he's praising.
 Charisma.
 Audience engagement.
 Performance ability.
-These are Type 3 values.
+These are Type 3 values — he recognizes the machinery because he runs the same software.

 By 2025, Chamath had direct access to the White House.
+He stood beside Trump during the signing of an executive order establishing a single national AI regulation standard.
 "Here it's like: 'Hey come to the White House.
 Explain these issues.
 Now.'
 You get on a plane, you get over there.
 And they'll debate it."

 The All-In Besties